BinaryIgor/blog/blog/posts/reducing-the-search-space.md

 where 5 is the number of shards
 ```

 That constitutes our routing to shards, and because shards are separate, physical databses, we need to know which shard needs to be queried to get proper results (data).
-Some databases (<a href="https://www.mongodb.com/docs/manual/sharding">Mongo</a>), support various sharding strategies out of the box, for others (like Postgres or Mysql) we need to do application-level sharding (there are also some third-party solutions).
+Some databases (<a target="_blank" href="https://www.mongodb.com/docs/manual/sharding">Mongo</a>), support various sharding strategies out of the box, for others (like Postgres or Mysql) we need to do application-level sharding (there are also some third-party solutions).
 In that approach, we need maintain connections to all databases (shards) in our application and, based on issued query, decide which one(s) to query.
 If there is a need to query more than one shard, we also need to assembly the results.

 Going back to numbers, with 5 shards we have approximately 5-fold improvement (similarly to partitioning, we need to strive for more or less equal distribution of data).
 Same as with the number of partitions, the more shards we decide to have, the larger improvement we will have.
 Also, same as with partitioning (and indexing for that matter) it is mostly true for the queries that can utilize our partitioning/sharding schema.
 For our example, they need to have country_code in the where clause.
 Assuming again that we have 5 shards:
 ```